unadlib/reactant/website/docs/shared-app/shared-app.md

 To build such Shared Web Apps, `reactant-share` was created. reactant-share is based on the `reactant` framework and `react` library, which supports the following features.

+If you are upgrading an existing codebase, see the [reactant-share Migration Guide](./reactant-share-migration-guide.md).

 - Dependency injection
 - Immutable state management
 - View module